Rendbagoez93/budget_automation/README.md

-# students_data
+# budget_automation
-A code that contains a script to process students data
+A script to make a budget plan in IDR, USD, EUR, or JPY.
+Calculate total budget automatically and percentage it